-The chair is the most important piece in the office due to the amount of time spent in it.
-Furniture that supports posture in a standing, sitting or perching position must always be considered.
+The chair is the most important piece in the office due to the amount of time spent on it.
+Furniture that supports posture in a standing, sitting, or perching position must always be considered.

 This is what needs to be considered when thinking about how office furniture affects productivity — if your employees are uncomfortable, it will provide an unpleasant, morale-sapping distraction during their working day.